 Author and sales trainer Wendy Weiss, better known as the Queen of Cold Calling, remembers a client who was so frozen in fear, he didn’t meet his sales goals.
 “He was afraid to lose his job, and it affected his personal life,” she said.
 “He fought with his wife, his family, and was all around miserable.”

 He’s not alone.
 Sales reps everywhere experience the same challenges when it comes to fearing sales rejection, and business owners struggle to help them handle objections so they can make sales.
 It’s time to change that.

 In this article, we’ll share tips for how to handle sales rejection and help your sales team shift their mindset from fearful to fearless.

 We live in a culture where career success is often directly linked to self-worth, and we all want to be accepted and loved.
 Fear is our signal that we’re putting ourselves out there and going outside our comfort zone, and that when we do, we risk failure and social rejection.

 Humans are great storytellers; so, many of us make up stories and live a life inside our heads that’s often disconnected from reality:

 “Salespeople exhibit a lot of the same qualities of people who are depressed,” Weiss said.

 She brought up two of 10 forms of thinking experienced by people who suffer from depression, as identified by Dr. David Burns in his book Feeling Good – The New Mood Therapy:

-- Mind Reading: According to Weiss, salespeople assume prospects aren’t interested based on no realistic reason.
+Mind reading.
+According to Weiss, sales professionals assume prospects aren’t interested based on no realistic reason.